Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 Datura inermis Toxicity

 Because it is a New World plant, this was not traditionally grown in a witch's garden, but it's terrific in a Moon garden.
 Many Native American tribes used this plant medicinally, but my research turns up only the Alogonquin using this particular datura for religious purposes (they used tatula).
 Although reports of deaths connected to herbs are usually just thrown around without any substantiation, we have found reliable numbers that two people (probably children) died of eating this plant (probably seeds) in 1999, and a Greek man died of eating the seeds in 2004 and another in 2013.
 More likely, though, is after ingesting this plant, you would sincerely wish you were dead.
 The biggest problem with members of the nightshade family is the unpredictability of their effect.
+In 2022, products containing spinach that had been contaminated with young datura leaves caused over 200 people to become ill in Australia – a potent reminder that this poisonous flower should not be planted anywhere near your vegetable garden.
 There is no way to quantify this plant, and thus it should not be ingested.
 Top

 In the Garden